Employment Authorization Document (EAD)

 EAD Validity and Renewal

 The duration for which an EAD is valid varies.
 It is commonly set at one year but can extend depending on the holder’s immigration status.
-Employers need to be vigilant about EAD expiration dates to manage their workforce effectively.
+Employers must be vigilant about EAD expiration dates to manage their workforce effectively.
 The renewal process for an EAD typically requires advance submission several months before the document’s expiration.
 Timely renewal is essential to prevent lapses in employment authorization, which could lead to unintentional unauthorized employment.

 Scenarios Involving EAD Holders